 It is permitted to bring in such an amount of food of animal origin or products containing food that can be considered to be used by a private person in his/her private household.
 Information on the limitations on bringing in food of non-animal origin for personal consumption or as presents is available at www.tulli.fi, where you will also find the limit for tax free imports of these.

-Travellers may bring with them game that they have shot themselves unless the import is restricted due to the local conditions in animal diseases.
+Travellers may bring with them from other EU countries game that they have hunted themselves unless the import is restricted due to the local conditions in animal diseases.
 The specific restrictions and areas where animal diseases occur can be found in EU safe guard measures.
+Hunted wild boar may not be imported from restriction zones I, II and III for African swine fever.
+Restriction zones for ASF can be viewed in the on line map search (see right edge of page).
 In addition, the limit for tax-free import has to be adhered to, and the CITES regulations and decisions on protection have to be observed.

 If food of animal origin is imported from the internal market for commercial purposes (for distribution or sale) to Finland, it is considered as activity of a food business operator and is covered by the official food control by the municipalities.
 This applies also to all non-commercial distribution of food products.
 More information at For intra EU-trade operators.

 Souvenirs of food of animal origin from non-EU countries